palipced/palipced.github.io/docs/index.md

 ++++++++++

-PCED Pali Tipitaka reading dictionary program version 2.0.2 introduction:
+pali tipitaka dictionary software PCED version 2.0.5 introduction:

 This software has the following functions: